mzandvliet/VoloAirsport/README.md

 ParachuteFactory.cs - System for producing an instance of a parachute from a config, including physics and visuals ParachuteEditor.cs - In-game editor GUI for modifying ParachuteConfigs, which Factory then produces ParachuteSpawner.cs - Uses the above to create a parachute in game

-## Input
-The game reads input from the `Config/Input/GameInputConfig_User.xml` file.
-If that file cannot be found, which means that there is no user-defined input configuration, a default input configuration will be used.
-Currently it uses the file `Config/Input/GameInputConfig_KeyboardDefault.xml` for that.

-If you want to use the Xbox 360 controller instead of the keyboard simply copy the `Config/Input/GameInputConfig_ControllerDefault.xml` to `Config/Input/GameInputConfig_User.xml`.